adonisjs/legacy-docs/2.0/ioc-container.md

 })
 ```

-Above we bind a singleton, which means the return value will be same every time we resolve this binding out of IoC container.
-The Ioc container has plenty of other benefits apart from registering and resolving the object.
+Above we bind a singleton, which means the return value will be same every time we resolve this binding out of the IoC container.
+The Ioc container has plenty of other benefits apart from registering and resolving objects.

 #### dependency injection